aws-samples/eks-workshop-v2/website/docs/security/kyverno/reports.md

 default       cpol-restrict-image-registries   1      1      0      0       0      13m
 ```

-Check that we have just one `FAIL` report, for the `restrict-image-registries` ClusterPolicy.
-This happened because all the ClusterPolicies were created with `Enforce` mode, the blcoked resouces were not reported, and the previously running resources that could violate policy rules, were already removed.
+Check that for the `restrict-image-registries` ClusterPolicy we have just one `FAIL` and one `PASS` reports.
+This happened because all the ClusterPolicies were created with `Enforce` mode, and as mentioned the blooked resouces are not reported, also the previously running resources that could violate policy rules, were already removed.

-The `nginx` Pod, running with a publicly available image, is the only remaining resource that violates the `restrict-image-registries` policy, and it's shown in the report.
+The `nginx` Pod, that we left running with a publicly available image, is the only remaining resource that violates the `restrict-image-registries` policy, and it's shown in the report.

-To check in detail on the violations for a Policy, you can describe a specific report.
-As the example below, use the `kubectl describe` command for the `cpol-restrict-image-registries` Report to see the validation results for the `restrict-image-registries` ClusterPolicy.
+Check that in more detail on the violations for this Policy, by describing a specific report.
+As shown in the example below, use the `kubectl describe` command for the `cpol-restrict-image-registries` Report to see the validation results for the `restrict-image-registries` ClusterPolicy.

 ```bash
 $ kubectl describe policyreport cpol-restrict-image-registries